How the Mitsubishi Adventure became an iconic nameplate?

 With a host of offerings from manufacturers across the MPV/AUV segment, something told me that the days of the Adventure as a whole were numbered.
 There were no real updates coming from Taiwan, where the Adventure originated as the Freeca, and its competitors were relentless in their offerings, chief of which was Toyota’s Innova.

 My suspicions were confirmed when Mitsubishi Motors Philippines Corporation officially announced that the Adventure, along with the L300, would no longer be marketed beginning next year.
 Not because of reduced demand, but because they could no longer keep up with increasingly strict emissions rules; engines capable of Euro-4 compliant fuels will be mandated from 2018, while the Adventure can only use Euro-2 compliant fuel.
+Consequently, there isn't a newly made Mitsubishi Adventure 2018 for sale for you to find.

 >>> If you are wondering about you can still register your Euro 2 car in 2018 or not, read our full article to find out